 The 50% employee retention credit is not allowed for:

 In addition, the 50% employee retention credit isn’t available to a small employer that receives a potentially forgivable Small Business Administration (SBA) guaranteed Small Business Interruption Loan issued pursuant to the Paycheck Protection Program under the CARES Act.
 That program has been funded with $349 billion, so far.
 In general, a small employer for purposes of the Paycheck Protection Program is one that has fewer than 500 employees — including a sole proprietorship, self-employed person or private nonprofit organization.
 Businesses in certain industries can have more than 500 employees if they meet SBA size standards for those industries.
-For additional information on the Paycheck Protection Program, visit the SBA website or check out our list of updates and resources on our dedicated COVID-19 page.
+For additional information on the Paycheck Protection Program, visit the SBA website.

 Claiming the Employee Retention Credit

 Technically, an eligible employer’s allowable 50% employee retention credit for a calendar quarter is offset against the employer’s liability for the Social Security tax component of federal payroll taxes.
 That component equals 6.2% of the first $137,700 of an employee’s 2020 wages.